Castellum.AI’s Department of Corrections

 Learn more about the changes on LinkedIn

-• We've been instrumental in correcting errors on the UK's sanctions list, helping maintain compliance data's integrity.
-Our intervention corrected several inaccuracies, ensuring the list's precision and reliability, which is vital for organizations conducting business under UK regulations.
+• In a separate intervention, we corrected several inaccuracies, ensuring the list's precision and reliability, which is vital for organizations conducting business under UK regulations.

 See our impact on LinkedIn